 Context:

-The role of an Executive Reviewer is critical to ensuring credibility of the Well Led Assessmentsoffering an expert peer perspective to inform the findings and judgements reached.
+The role of an Executive Reviewer is critical to ensuring credibility of the Well Led Assessments, offering an expert peer perspective to inform the findings and judgements reached.
 It is anticipated that such Executive Reviewers will be currently employed on Trust Boards, with a personal reputation of providing effective leadership over time in a range of differing circumstances.

 It is possible however that a small minority of experienced Executive Reviewers may have agreed to provide support to more challenged organisations or be attached to a national team for a period of time.
 The specification below for the Executive Reviewer has been adjusted to reflect the intention in such circumstances to retain the expertise of the experienced Executive Reviewer.